Qorir/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-more functions and nested loops
+functions and nested loops in c